 The project will be completed by the end of 2017 and the U.S. Army Corps estimates that more than 115 private industry jobs will have been created.
 In the process, more than $1 million will have been spent on plants alone.
 More than 200,000 cubic yards of soil have already been shifted to create small hills and valleys needed for the lower marshes and upland woodlands.
 The project will benefit migratory birds and native reptiles, amphibians, and fish.
 State threatened fish, including the banded killfish and the mudpuppy will both benefit from the marsh ecosystem.

 FOREST BEACH MIGRATORY PRESERVE

 Location: Belgium, Wis.

-Key Partners (Public and Private): Great Lakes Restoration Initiative, U.S. Fish and Wildlife Service, Ozaukee-Washington County Land Trust, Ozaukee County, Wisconsin Department of Natural Resources, Wisconsin Waterfowl Association, Riveredge Nature Center Bird Club, SciTech Adventures, Lake Road Properties, Wisconsin Society for Ornithology, Cederburg Science, LCC., Great Lakes Ecological Services, LCC., EC3 Environmental Consulting Group, Inc., Pheasants Forever, and many neighbors and volunteers
+Key partners: Great Lakes Restoration Initiative, U.S. Fish and Wildlife Service, Ozaukee-Washington County Land Trust, Ozaukee County, Wisconsin Department of Natural Resources, Wisconsin Waterfowl Association, Riveredge Nature Center Bird Club, SciTech Adventures, Lake Road Properties, Wisconsin Society for Ornithology, Cederburg Science, LCC., Great Lakes Ecological Services, LCC., EC3 Environmental Consulting Group, Inc., Pheasants Forever, and many neighbors and volunteers

-Types of Jobs Created: Research scientists, seasonal staff, college interns, management contractors, signage contractors, planters, pond construction workers, invasive species management; project also benefitted local nurseries, hardware stores, and suppliers of herbicides for invasive plants
+Types of jobs created: Research scientists, seasonal staff, college interns, management contractors, signage contractors, planters, pond construction workers, invasive species management; project also benefited local nurseries, hardware stores, and suppliers of herbicides for invasive plants